-Lithgow City Council acknowledges Wiradjuri elders past and present and all members of the Wiradjuri nation, the original custodians of the land which the Lithgow and surrounding communities reside.
+members of the Wiradjuri, Gundungurra and Darug nations, the original custodians of the land on which the Lithgow and surrounding communities reside.

 Overview

 The purpose of this document is to provide an understanding of the important protocols when working with, consulting with, and acknowledging local Aboriginal communities.